fix python/invoke command

 While you can access the state of LAMMPS via library functions from these callbacks, trying to execute input script commands will in the best case not work or in the worst case result in undefined behavior.

 This fix is part of the PYTHON package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 Building LAMMPS with the PYTHON package will link LAMMPS with the Python library on your system.
 Settings to enable this are in the lib/python/Makefile.lammps file.
 See the lib/python/README file for information on those settings.